SummaryRead the full fact sheet

 Studies have shown that even five days lying in bed can lead to increased insulin resistance in your body (this will cause your blood sugars to increase above what is healthy).
 Research suggests that people who spend more time sitting have a 112 per cent higher risk of diabetes.

-Varicose veins aren’t usually dangerous, but they can be unsightly.
+Varicose veins aren’t usually dangerous.
 In rare cases, they can lead to blood clots, which can cause serious problems (see deep vein thrombosis, below).

 Deep vein thrombosis